Academic-Paper-Codes/RBE-System/README.md

 # MRBE-and-Web-3.0-Communications

+## Python version 3.11
+Server with an AMD Ryzen 9 7945HX with Radeon Graphics and NVIDIA GeForce RTX 4070

 ## Overview
 The MRBE System is a cryptographic and blockchain simulation framework designed for secure data storage and processing.
 It integrates several cryptographic modules (TesRBE, MRBE_P, MTesRBE, Improve_MTesRBE) and simulates blockchain operations for data management.